 Filing Gaps in Functional Knowledge Through MOOCs and Bridge Courses

 MOOCs can be an important source of supplemental information for students who want to gain introductory knowledge or hone their skills in a particular area of focus, such as programming prior to applying to a master’s program.
-MOOCs can be seen as a self-study approach to proactively preparing to enroll in a master’s program in data science.
+MOOCs are a self-study approach to proactively preparing to enroll in a master’s program in data science.
+With thousands to choose from and a flexible online format, you can tailor your studies to exactly the gaps you need to fill in your CV.

-Many graduate schools provide data science students with pre-master’s courses that fill in knowledge gaps in areas vital to success in graduate-level coursework.
+Many graduate schools provide data science students with pre-master’s courses, called Bridge courses, that fill in knowledge gaps in areas vital to success in graduate-level coursework.
 For example, students coming from an undergraduate background in engineering could attend bridge programs that relate to key programming languages.
 Bridge courses are available to students that have met all entrance requirements and have been accepted to a master’s program.
 These courses typically take about 15 weeks to complete before transitioning to graduate-level coursework.

 Bridge programs can be a necessity for students who have an undergraduate degree in a field that is unrelated to quantitative reasoning.